agra-uni-bremen/sisl-vp/README.md

 Enhanced version of [SymEx-VP](https://github.com/agra-uni-bremen/symex-vp) with support for [SISL](https://github.com/agra-uni-bremen/sisl) input specifications.

+## Installation

+This software is best installed using [Docker](https://www.docker.io/).
+To build a Docker image for SISL-VP run the following command:

+	$ docker build -t sisl-vp .

+Afterwards, create a new Docker container from this image using:

+	$ docker run -it sisl-vp

+Within the Docker container both the [SISL Scheme DSL](https://github.com/agra-uni-bremen/sisl) as well as the SISL enhanced version of SymEx-VP are available.

 ## Acknowledgements

 This work was supported in part by the German Federal Ministry of